 There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
 No one individual should represent a considerable concentration of power.

-To maintain an appropriate balance of authority, increased accountability and to ensure efficient decisionmaking, the roles and responsibilities of the Chairman and Chief Executive Officer are held by separate individuals.
+To maintain an appropriate balance of authority, increased accountability and to ensure efficient decision-making, the roles and responsibilities of the Chairman and Chief Executive Officer ("CEO") are held by separate individuals.
 The Board Chairman is Mr Khoo Kee Cheok, an Independent Non-Executive Director.
-The Chief Executive Officer is Mr Yoshihiko Machida, who is an Executive Director.
-The Chairman and the Chief Executive Officer are not related to each other.
+The CEO is Mr Yoshihiko Machida, who is an Executive Director.
+The Chairman and the CEO are not immediate family members.

-The Chief Executive Officer, Mr Yoshihiko Machida, is an Executive Director with full executive responsibilities over the business directions and operational decisions of AGT.
-As Chief Executive Officer, he leads the other members of Management in meeting the stated strategic and operational objectives of AGT and is responsible for planning the future strategic development and day-to-day operations of the Trustee-Manager and AGT, as well as analysing the performance of the golf courses held by AGT and developing the internal and external growth strategies.
+The CEO, Mr Yoshihiko Machida, is an Executive Director with full executive responsibilities over the business directions and operational decisions of AGT.
+As CEO, he leads the other members of Management in meeting the stated strategic and operational objectives of AGT and is responsible for planning the future strategic development and day-to-day operations of the Trustee-Manager and AGT, as well as analysing the performance of the golf courses held by AGT and developing the internal and external growth strategies.
 He also ensures the quality and timeliness of the flow of information between Management and the Board.

 There should be a formal and transparent process for the appointment and re-appointment of directors to the Board.